Understanding the Shift from Accumulation to Retirement Income

 These decisions are connected.

-And the way they’re coordinated matters more than any single choice on its own.
+And the way they’re coordinated can be more impactful than any single choice on its own.

 Why This Shift Can Feel Uncertain